prometheusresearch/baseline-codebase/src/rex.widget/doc/migration_guide.rst

 Note, that you don't have to know which widget is used to define the certain URL, you only need to know slots you want to override.

-The second use case is bit more complex.
-Imagine, you have a widget with several fields, but in reality when using it you plan to change only a subset of them, others may remain constants in all your use-cases.
+The second use case is a bit more complex.
+Imagine, you have a widget with several fields, but in reality when using it you plan to change only a subset of them, others may remain constant in all your use-cases.
 Before you would
 do:

 widget.yaml::